gauravgutholia/react-calculator/README.md

 ## ReactJS-Calculator

-This is a simple arithmetic calculator.
+This is an arithmetic calculator.

 Run Commands:
 >npm install && npm start